UKCA Update

 Medical Devices

-In April 2023, the UK government put in place legislation (The Medical Devices (Amendment) (Great Britain) Regulations 2023 (SI 2023 No 627)2 which came into force from 30th June 2023 that amended the Medical Device Regulations 2002 (SI 2002 No 618)3 (UK MDR) to extend the acceptance of CE marked medical devices on the Great Britain (GB) market.
+In April 2023, the UK government put in place legislation (The Medical Devices (Amendment) (Great Britain) Regulations 2023 (SI 2023 No 627)2 which comes into force from 30th June 2023 that amends the Medical Device Regulations 2002 (SI 2002 No 618)3 (UK MDR) to extend the acceptance of CE marked medical devices on the Great Britain (GB) market.

-An infographic summarising the timelines for placement of CE marked medical devices on the Great Britain market under the Medical Devices (Amendment) (Great Britain) Regulations 2023 is available from the MHRA here4.
+An infographic summarising the timelines for placement of CE marked medical devices on the Great Britain market under the Medical Devices (Amendment) (Great Britain) Regulations 2023 is available here4.

 After the applicable transition period provided by SI 2023/627, medical devices being placed on the GB market will need to meet the requirements of the applicable UK Medical Devices Regulation and bear the UKCA mark.